iced-rs/rfcs/text/0000-focus-and-metadata .md

 A default focus style would be applied to all focusable widgets.
 It can be overridden by the user if they want to by defining a custom style for the focused state.

-To override the default styling we can use the `MetadataHandle` to access the metadata.
+To override the default styling we can use the `ElementMetadata` to access the metadata.

 ```rs
 pub fn draw(